How to Celebrate in 2019

-- Visit the schedule page on March 1 at noon to reserve your tickets for each event.
-Some events have free general admission tickets, others require a small charge with reserved seating.
+- Visit the schedule page on February 21 at noon to reserve your tickets for each event.
+Some events have free tickets, others require a small charge with reserved seating.

 - Use the #artsatUCF hashtag to join the festival live on social media.

 When will tickets be available to the public?